orbit-love/orbit-model/README.md

 ## Orbit Levels

 Love, reach, and gravity are important because they help you segment your community into different levels.
 We call these orbit levels.
-Having orbit levels helps you give the right opportunity to the right person at the right time.
+Having orbit levels enables you to give the right opportunity to the right person at the right time.

-You can name your orbit levels what you want, and have as many as you like, but for the purposes of having a standard we can all reference, we describe 4 levels with the following names.
+You can name your orbit levels what you want and have as many as you like, but to have a standard, we can provide all reference, we describe 4 levels with the following names.

 ### Orbit 1 - Ambassadors